Meet The Hummingbird, The Only Bird In The Whole World That Has The Ability To Fly Backwards

 A hummingbird that hovers is literally suspended in midair; although it may appear to be still, its wings are actually beating rapidly.
 Hummingbirds occasionally hover while feeding, but they seem to favor perching.

-Hummingbirds twist their wings as they flap forward and backward.
+Hummingbirds twist their wings as they flap both forward and backward.
 As they hover, the majority of the weight on their wings is supported by their wrists.

 In actuality, they are the only bird species worldwide capable of doing this.
 The same flight abilities that enable hummingbirds to hover also allow them to fly backward.